 Check for the danger that could cause other health emergencies and relocate to a safe environment.
 Such threats include unsafe buildings/collapsing structures, explosives, and other potential hazards.
-When a building is on fire, it is only logical to relocate the victims first to a safe location to avoid further tragedies.
+For example, when a building is on fire, it is only logical to relocate the victims first to a safe location to avoid further tragedies.

 Also, remember that you should only move injured persons when necessary.
 Never move persons with spinal and back injuries.
-When transferring an injured person, make sure you drag them in a straight line.
+When transferring an injured person, you must drag them in a straight line.
 Avoid turning or twisting the person as much as possible.
 You can move the person by pulling their shirt at the top of their shoulders with the victim’s head safely cradled in your forearms.
 You can also drag the person by their feet in a straight line.
-As you move the person, the neck and spine should always remain straight.
+The neck and spine should always remain straight as you move the person.

-CAB (Chest compressions, airway, and breathing) of life support:
+8. CAB (Chest compressions, airway, and breathing) of life support

 The procedure applies to victims with difficulties in breathing.
 Check for a pulse and, if not present, call for emergency medical services.
-If you are CPR certified, start on the procedure immediately.
+If you are CPR certified, start the procedure immediately.
 Check the victim for breathing.
-If no signs of breathing, start the rescue breath process immediately.
+If there are no signs of breathing, start the rescue breath process immediately.

 For those untrained, it is essential to get someone who is CPR certified to perform the procedure.
 CPR saves thousands of people annually.
-Today there are many institutions that are providing Online CPR training and certification classes for both healthcare workers as well as working pofessionals.
+Today many institutions are providing Online CPR training and certification classes for healthcare workers and working professionals.

 The bleeding should stop within 10 minutes of applying firm direct pressure, failure to which the victim should see a specialist.
 You should only make use of a tourniquet as a last resort.

 For deep, jagged, or open wounds, always call a doctor.
-Face and chest injuries and those a foreign object remains inside should also be attended to by a doctor.
+A doctor should also attend to face and chest injuries and foreign objects that remain inside.

-Check for signs of shock, broken bones, and fractures:
+10. Check for signs of shock, broken bones, and fractures

 Shock occurs when the flow of blood through the body is insufficient.
-It results from trauma, severe burns, excessive loss of blood, poisoning, heatstroke, and allergic reaction.
-When the oxygen supply is limited for prolonged periods, the victim might die or incur permanent organ damage.
+It results from trauma, severe burns, excessive blood loss, poisoning, heatstroke, and allergic reaction.
+The victim might die or incur permanent organ damage when the oxygen supply is limited for prolonged periods.

 If the victim is under shock, elevate the legs slightly.
 Unless doing so might result in further injury or pain.
 Avoid moving the person unnecessarily and keep him or her still.

-If the victim doesn’t show any signs of life, such as breathing, coughing, and a pulse, the rescuer should immediately start on CPR.
+If the victim doesn’t show signs of life, such as breathing, coughing, and a pulse, the rescuer should immediately start CPR.

 Loosen any tight clothing the person might be wearing and keep them warm by covering them with a warm blanket.